Chromatin remodeling: Cancer genomics

 Rapid advance in cancer genomics and high-throughput ChIP-chip, ChIP-Seq and Bisulfite sequencing methods are providing more insight into role of chromatin remodeling in transcriptional regulation and role in cancer.

 Therapeutic intervention

-Epigenetic instability caused by deregulation in chromatin remodeling is studied in several cancers, including breast cancer, colorectal cancer, pancreatic cancer.
-Such instability largely cause widespread silencing of genes with primary impact on tumor-suppressor genes.
-Hence, strategies are now being tried to overcome epigenetic silencing with synergistic combination of HDAC inhibitors or HDI and DNA-demethylating agents.
+Epigenetic instability caused by deregulation in chromatin remodeling is studied in several cancers, including breast cancer, colorectal cancer and pancreatic cancer.
+Such instability largely causes widespread silencing of genes with primary impact on tumor-suppressor genes.
+Hence, strategies are now being tried to overcome epigenetic silencing with synergistic combination of HDAC inhibitors (HDI) and DNA-demethylating agents.

 HDIs are primarily used as adjunct therapy in several cancer types.
 HDAC inhibitors can induce p21 (WAF1) expression, a regulator of p53's tumor suppressoractivity.
 HDACs are involved in the pathway by which the retinoblastoma protein (pRb) suppresses cell proliferation.
 Estrogen is well-established as a mitogenic factor implicated in the tumorigenesis and progression of breast cancer via its binding to the estrogen receptor alpha (ERα).
 Recent data indicate that chromatin inactivation mediated by HDAC and DNA methylation is a critical component of ERα silencing in human breast cancer cells.